- Noblet 171

 - MS, Hydrology and Water Resources, Lanzhou Institute of Glaciology & Geocryology, Chinese Academy of Sciences

 - BS, Hydrogeology and Engineering Geology, Lanzhou University, China

 Human perturbation and climate change have been altering the ecosystem and the environment we live in.
 Hydrology plays an extremely important role in helping us understand the processes that control the alteration.
 By studying hydrology, we may be able to find solutions to mitigate the changes that adversely affect our living.
 My studies focus on ecohydrology, watershed hydrology, and biogeochemistry.
-My main goal is to understand how human perturbation and climate change affect water quantity and quality and to find solutions to sustainably manage our water resources.
-Specifically, I am interested in (1) how forest management affects stream water quantity, water quality and flow regime in black ash forests; (2) how changes in surface water and groundwater interactions in response to changes in climate and land uses affect streamflow generation at watershed scales across the U.S. West; and (3) how landscape and climate interact to control the fluxes of water and green-house gases in the Great Lakes region.
+The main goal is to understand how human perturbation and climate change affect water quantity and quality and to find solutions to sustainably manage our water resources.
+Specifically, I am interested in (1) how forest perturbation and management affect stream water quantity, water quality and flow regime in black ash forests; (2) how climate change and land use change affect streamflow generation in snowmelt-dominated watersheds; and (3) how landscape and climate interact to control the fluxes of water and green-house gases in the Great Lakes region.

 Areas of Expertise

 - Hydrological and biogeochemical processes in snowmelt-dominated watersheds